AI-sandbox/gnomix/README.md

 ![Visualization of the process](https://github.com/AI-sandbox/gnomix/blob/main/doc/fig/gnomix_diagram.png)

-This repository includes a python implementation of G-Nomix, a fast, scalable, and accurate local ancestry method.
+This repository includes a python implementation of Gnomix, a fast, scalable, and accurate local ancestry method.
 See [demo](demo.ipynb).

-G-Nomix can be used in two ways:
+Gnomix can be used in two ways:

 - training a model from scratch using reference training data or
-- loading a pre-trained G-Nomix model (see **Pre-Trained Models** below)
+- loading a pre-trained Gnomix model (see **Pre-Trained Models** below)

 In both cases the models are used to infer local ancestry on provided query data that has already been phased (using a program like beagle, shapeit, or eagle) and pre-processed to have the same sites as the reference training samples on the same strand, or if a pre-trained model is used instead see **Pre-Trained Models** below for requirements.